georgebv/aiosalesforce/docs/documentation/client.md

 The logic when deciding if a request should be retried is as follows:

-1. Check if `max_retries` or `timeout` is reached for the `RetryPolicy` instance - if so, raise an exception.
+1. Check if `max_retries` or `timeout` is reached for the request retrying context in accordance with the client's `retry_policy` - if so, raise an exception.
-2. Evaluate rules in order provided.
+2. Evaluate rules in the order they were provided.
 If a rule:
     <!-- prettier-ignore -->
     - Doesn't match - move to the next rule
     - Matches
         - Its `max_retries` is exhausted - raise an exception
-        - Its `max_retries` is not exhausted - sleep and retry the request
+        - Its `max_retries` is not exhausted - increment its retry count, sleep, and retry the request
-3. If no rule matches - raise an exception.
+3. If none of the rules match - raise an exception.

 You can find more information about the `RetryPolicy` class in the [API Reference](../api-reference/retries.md#aiosalesforce.retries.RetryPolicy).